ZhangzrJerry/ELEC-3210-Introduction-to-Mobile-Robotics/readme.md

 # ELEC 3210 Course Material

 The repository contains 3 projects and some demos.
 TA [@Jason-xy](https://github.com/Jason-xy/) provided the project materials.
-The demos are some of the implementations of algorithms taught in the lectures.
+The demos is the implementation of some algorithms taught in class or some other mobile robot related algorithms.

 ## Projects